BeppiMenozzi/BLog/README.md

     BLog.d();

 to monitor your advancement as if it was a breakpoint.
-That's it.
-Put it wherever you like to have a log of what's happening in your code, with more easy-to-read and detailed information than a simple Log.d().
+That's it Put it wherever you like to have a log of what's happening in your code, a toast and optionally a popup with the name of the method, the number of times it was called.

 Use